oljung/portfolio-project-two/README.md

 ### 1.6 Design

 - Color scheme
-    - The main colors used are slategray #708090 and darkslategray #2F4F4F as they are easy to look at for a long time, provides good contrast and give color without being to "loud".
+    - The main colors used are based on slategray #708090 and darkslategray #2F4F4F as they are easy to look at for a long time, provides good contrast and give color without being to "loud".
 That suits well for a page users may be looking at for a long time.
 When used for background slategray was slightly to dark, so a lighter version #B5BEC5 was used.
-Slategray and darkslategray are used as highlight colors on the start screen.
+Slategray and #f1e29f are used as highlight colors on the start screen.
 Slategray and darkslategray was also used to inspire the coloring of textboxes where the text is the lighter version of slategray #B5BEC5 and the background is a darker version of darkslategray #1A2D2D.
 This change was made to improve contrast between the colors.
 For the start page, rather than using darkslategray as background and highlight color, the color #f1e29f was used, to connect better with the game logo.

 - Typography
     - For the game screen text, as well as any heading and button text, the Press Start 2P font was used to give a retro game feel to the site.
 As reading to dense text with that font can feel uncomfortable, Quicksand font was used for p elements of the start page.
 All text on the game screen is 2P font for the retro styling of the game.

 - Images
     - For the start screen images are mainly used to enhance imformation, as with the inspiration partm or with the how to play section.
 These images are also made modal to give the user the ability to enlarge the image for better viewing.
     - On the game screen images are used to add feeling and life to the game, making the player feel more engaged and help players immerse into the story.
+The images were pixelated to enhance the retro feel of the game.

 - Wireframes
 Open this [pdf](assets/pdf/parent-hero.pdf) to view the wireframes for the project.
 Some changes were made to the layout to increase user experience and help responsiveness.

 ## 2. Features

 In this section the existing features are listed and explained.
-There is also a subsection for features to be implemented in the future, but fall outside of the scope for this project.
+There is also a subsection for features to be implemented in the future, but fall outside of the scope of this project.

 ### 2.1 Existing features

 - Start screen
     - When designing the start screen, it was important for the user to find the guide tabs.
-Using a tabbar at the top, where users normally look for that kind of navigation was therefore the obvious solution.
+Using a tab bar at the top, where users normally look for that kind of navigation was therefore the obvious solution.
 Above the start button on the front page there is also a message encouraging new users to check those tabs out before playing.<br>
     ![start screen](assets/images/readme-images/start-page.png)

-    - About tab: Will display information about how the game came to be, what inspired it and links to further reading about them.
-Here the choice to use small images and then make them modal enlargeable was made to make the feel tighter and require less scrolling, especially on mobile devices
+    - About tab: Will display information about how the game came to be, what inspired it and links to further reading about the games that inspired this project.
+Here the choice to use small images and then make them modal enlargeable was made to make the feel tighter and require less scrolling, especially on mobile devices.
     ![about screen](assets/images/readme-images/about-screen.png)

     - How-to-play tab: This tab was very important, as many users will have limited experience playing this type of game, or haven't done so in a long time.
 The numbered image showing the controls of the game was therefore made, making it easy to explain what everything on the screen does.
 A step by step guide to the game was also made, giving the player an idea of how to navigate the game's challanges.<br>